eBooks and Screen Technologies

 The article in the NY Times technology section today is only one source of this news.
 We are reading more and more about the power saving capabilities of various new technologies.
 This may actually be the year when some of these ideas turn into real phones.
 Reflecting light from outside sources selectively is the basis of some of these technical marvels.
 That makes the display brighter in sunlight than it is in a shady spot nearby.

 The display design by Qualcomm based on MEMS technology is particularly interesting because it uses tiny mirrors that selectively reflect red, green or blue light.
-The amount of power used by this screen can be as low as one mw (milliwatt) versus over 200 mw in your current scriStock_000002038586XSmalleen.
+The amount of power used by this screen can be as low as one mw (milliwatt) versus over 200 mw in your current screen.
 This type of screen is not backlit and thus will need a frontal light source if you are addicted to using it in the dark.

 A higher energy use backlit screen but one that is still substantially lower than current technology uses LED lighting and tiny shutters to display images.
 This version of the future uses around 50 mw to supply a bright color display but is not as useable in daylight as the lower power choices.
 All of this technology is aimed at solving the recharge problem that plagues any serious cell phone user.